12 Warning Signs of Eating Disorders You Shouldn’t Ignore

 If you have these disorders, you’ll find that you feel the need to exercise after eating because you’re afraid of gaining weight.
 What’s more, you’ll go overboard because you believe that the more you exercise the more calories you burn.

-Individuals with eating disorders also tend to avoid eating in public due to shame.
+Individuals with eating disorders also tend to avoid eating in public due to shame or eating very small amounts.
 It’s particularly common for binge eaters because they’re afraid of being judged.
-In Isolation, they believe they can eat as much as they please without a care in the world.
+And when they are alone, they believe they can eat as much as they please without a care in the world.

 Your body will also show signs that unhealthy eating habits are affecting your health.
 Fine hair known as lanugo is a sign of nutritional deficiencies that are caused by eating disorders, for example, anorexia and bulimia.

 Because these disorders involve restrictive calorie intake, a person will have insufficient body fat.
-Lanugo in adults is an attempt of the body to keep itself warm.
+Lanugo on arms and other body parts in adults is an attempt of the body to keep itself warm.
 It’s a symptom of starvation and shouldn’t be ignored.

 It’s also not uncommon to find people who adopt an extremely restrictive diet to ensure they don’t gain weight in the process.